Coffee lovers the world over are always talking about Colombian coffee, but what is Colombian coffee?

 You will lose a lot of the flavor from the coffee oils when you use paper filters as they filter everything, including the coffee oils.
 Cotton filters some oils but not all, while a metal filter leaves all the oil in your coffee, giving you a fuller flavor.

-Final Thoughts, Frappé-Ing It All Up, What Is Colombian Coffee?
+Frappé-Ing It All Up – What Is Colombian Coffee?

-No you know exactly what is Colombian coffee is, how it tastes and which brew methods are best and a lovely list of Colombian coffee’s you can try out.
+Now you know exactly what Is Colombian coffee is, how it tastes and which brew methods are best and a lovely list of Colombian coffees you can try out.

 Colombian coffee is famous for a reason and I encourage you to try it and tell us which one you think is best!